nrwl/nx-console/CONTRIBUTING.md

 After cloning the project run: `yarn`.

-After that, run `yarn start prepare.electron`.
-Every time you add or remove dependencies in electron/package.json, you will need to rerun `prepare.electron`.
+After that, run `yarn start electron.prepare`.
+Every time you add or remove dependencies in electron/package.json, you will need to rerun `electron.prepare`.

 After this, run `yarn start dev.up` to start the dev environment.
 The application will start the process listening on port 4200.
 The development is done in the browser, but the server uses electron.